Last page update: 8 March 2018

 The designator of this model is HTG-1, where "HTG" = Hellschreiber Távírógép = Hellschreiber ticker-tape machine.
 It was manufactured by the Telefongyár company ("Telephone factory") in Budapest.
 It is unclear if it was designed there as well.
 Telefongyár was founded in 1876.
 As the name suggests, it originally made telephone equipment.
 From World War I through World War II, they also made electronic components and radios.
 In 1925, the factory was bought by the I.T.T. conglomerate.
 In 1992, the company was privatized and became part of Siemens-Hungary.

 Two of these machines are in the collection of the Museum of War History (Hadtörténeti Intézet és Múzeum) in Budapest/Hungary (one is exhibited).
-It is unknown how many machines were built, and how many have survived in private collections.
+About 15 thousand HTG-1 machines were built, but no more than about 20 are estimated to have survived (ref.
+6).

 THE HELLSCHREIBER TÁVÍRÓGÉP HTG-1